Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 So, considering all of these challenges, NordVPN may not be as good in China as it is in other places.
 But it still works.
 You just need to tweak it a little bit.

 How can I make NordVPN work in China?

 1. Connect to obfuscated servers

-Obfuscation mode makes it look like you’re just a security-concerned individual that visits only HTTPS websites to take advantage of end-to-end encryption, which is unrelated to VPNs.
+In simpler terms, Obfuscation mode makes it look like you’re just a security-concerned individual who visits only HTTPS websites to take advantage of end-to-end encryption, which is unrelated to VPNs.

 Here’s exactly how to connect to obfuscated servers and unblock NordVPN in China: